 Kehinde A is back with a brand new single “Infectious” which is an 80s inspired synthwave track with silky smooth vocals and a very catchy tune.
 The record will be available on Spotify and all other leading digital stores with plans for a 7 inch vinyl version and a CD single.
-For more information go to:
+Click below to follow Kehinde A on Spotify.

 Iggy Azalea is back with an explosive new single Savior and a controversial video full of religious symbols and imagery.
 The song is pretty decent and borrows from Lisa Stansfield’s hit “All Around The World”.